Passion (New York band)

-Passion was a short-lived disco and post-disco music band featuring convicted cult leader Dwight York.
+Passion was a short-lived disco and post-disco music band featuring cult leader and convicted pedophile Dwight York.
 Their style mixed funk and Latin rhythms combined with sensual lyrics.
 An eponymous debut album was released in 1979.
 They continued publishing music until 1984.

 Their first single "Don't Bring Back Memories" gained substantial club play when it was released in 1980.
 The song, written by multi-instrumentalist Ray Martinez and remixed by François Kevorkian, featured background vocals of Dara Norman, David Romero and Martha Roque.
 The B-side was "In New York", over eleven minutes in length.

 In 1982, they released their "biggest" dance hit "Don't Stop My Love", a song written by Kashif Saleem.
 The band followed up with "You Can't Hide It", a song recorded under the creative control of Eric Matthew in 1984.